 And then (rather occasionally), I construct magic myself.
 I may find an abstraction that allows others to just use it.
 I take care of the gory details, so they don’t have to.
 Seeing such magic being used matter-of-factly is a satisfying experience indeed!

 These modern times are for me!

 I’ve always enjoyed designing and coding network communication and remote interfaces.
 Never has network stuff been more commonplace, more in demand than today.
 Most likely, the demand will increase even more, given current trends like industry 4.0, digitalization, and IoT.

 Software nowadays goes distributed in grand style.
-At one extreme, I’ve been involved in projects with worldwide deployment of software, servicing masses of customers in two, three, four continents.
+At one extreme, I’ve been involved in projects with worldwide deployment of software, servicing dozens of millions of customers in various continents.
 At another extreme, brittle radio links connect power-constrained IoT devices.

 Either way (and many other ways in between): Going distributed raises lots of interesting problems.
 I can reasonably hope to continue receiving my fair share of those, and look forward to tackling them.